Massive winter storm spawns severe weather threat across Gulf Coast with possible tornadoes

 (FOX Weather)

-A line of thunderstorms is expected to organize Sunday morning across Louisiana and Mississippi, just south of the icing zone below the Interstate 20 corridor, before pushing into Alabama and the Florida Panhandle around midday.
+A line of thunderstorms organized to end the weekend across Louisiana and Mississippi, just south of the icing zone below the Interstate 20 corridor, before it was pushed into Alabama and the Florida Panhandle.

 LITTLE ROCK SHATTERS 127-YEAR-OLD SNOW RECORD AS SPRAWLING WINTER STORM SHUTS DOWN TRAVEL ACROSS ARKANSAS